The appeals process - Occupational Health and Safety

 Saint John N.B., E2L 3X9

-To avoid missing the 14-day calendar limitation period to appeal, it is highly recommended that certified or registered mail be used.
+To avoid missing the 14 calendar days limitation period to appeal, it is recommended that certified or registered mail be used.

-Upon receipt of the appeal, the CCO will request a meeting (hearing) as promptly as possible with the affected parties to review the factor(s) that led to the appeal.
-Affected parties include (at a minimum) the party who receives the order, advice or AP, an employer and employee representative and the officer who issued the directive.
+Upon receipt of the appeal, the CCO will arrange a meeting (hearing) as promptly as possible with the affected parties to review the factor(s) that led to the appeal.
+At the discretion of the CCO, an appeal hearing my be held and would be decided on a case-by-case basis.
+Affected parties include the party who received the order, advice or AP, and the officer who issued the directive.
+The CCO may request additional people for the hearing, when necessary to get evidence that may not be available from either the affected party or the officer.

 After reviewing the facts, calling a hearing and investigating the matter, the CCO will either: